 Ph.D.
 Program: If full-time, you can complete the necessary coursework in two and a half to three years, including the candidacy exam.
 The dissertation can be completed in another two to two and a half years.
 This means the doctorate can take from five to six years, depending on the level of additional demand you face.

 Ed.D.
 Program: If full-time, you can complete the necessary course work in two and a half years, including candidacy exam.
 The dissertation can be completed in another year and a half.
 This means the degree can take about four years to complete.

 Full details are available in the Talbot catalog and Ph.D./Ed.D. application packet.
 In general, the admission requirements include:

 - Three years full-time vocational experience in educational ministry with evidence of leadership abilities.

-- A Masters degree in Christian or Religious education (MACE, MRE) or its equivalent from an accredited educational institution.
-Equivalence is defined as a Masters degree of at least 36 units in areas related to the Christian education ministry, including 18 units of graduate Bible and theology.
+- A Master of Arts in Christian or Religious Education (MACE, MRE) or its equivalent from an accredited educational institution.
+Equivalence is defined as a master's degree of at least 36 units in areas related to the Christian education ministry, including 18 units of graduate Bible and theology.
 (See the application form or catalog for details on course content areas.)

 - Graduate Record Examination (minimum verbal score of 500 and analytic writing score of 4.5).

 - International students whose native language is not English must submit scores on the Test of English as a Foreign Language (TOEFL, iBT form) that are a total of 100 or above, reaching a required minimum for each of the four test scores (25 points each for Listening, Speaking, Reading, and Writing).

 - Submission of a sample of scholarly writing.
 (See Admissions Requirements for details).

 - Submission of a Talbot School of Theology doctoral application online along with the $65 application fee.